srvr-au/bums/README.md

 One thing I learnt was that the CUSTOMER IS ALWAYS WRONG.
 BUMS allows you to run your servers so your customers do not do stupid things and therefore they will have a trouble free experience.

 BUMS configures a lean efficient and secure system.
+Install1.sh uses about 5gb not counting the swap usage you choose.
-The full install uses 10gb so a 20gb disk is the minimum.
+The full install with 4gb swap uses 10gb.

 Login as root to a clean install of Ubuntu 22.04 or greater run the following commands: